gwiggen1/EmailAppointment-CTkinter/README.md

 Must Enable 2 Factor Authentication With Google Account and Generate an [App Password](https://support.google.com/mail/answer/185833?hl=en-GB)

 ## Your Setup

+You must change this for the email to send:

 ```
 email_sender= 'youremail@gmail.com'  #Enter your email here
 email_pass = 'yourapppassword'       #Enter your app password here